onethinx/FarmBug_Workshop/Part_2_Implementing_Light_and_Temperature/README.md

   1.6 Air sensor signal: V_NTC2<br>
 1. Open the Pins view from the WorkSpace Explorer under Design Wide Resources
 1. Configure the Sensor IO pins (dropdown arrow) wiith the schematic Pin numbering as just found.
+1. Build the project via the Build menu or by clicking the Build Symbol (or just press Shift+F6)
+1. Wait for the build to succeed
+1. Repeat the last build step.

 ### 1.4 Write code for the ADC implementation
 1. Switch to the Visual Studio Code project